Mallory-Weiss Tear

 Which doctor treats mallory-weiss tear?

-Mallory-Weiss Tear is usually treated by specialists in gastroenterologist.
+Mallory-Weiss Tear is usually treated by specialists in general practitioner, gastroenterologist, internist, ophthalmologist.